We all love the holiday season.

 Tip #3: Set credit goals and know your numbers

 Todd Christensen, Education Manager at Money Fit

-“Set a credit goal to work on in 2020.
+“Set a credit goal to work on in (the new year).
 Any score about 750 or 760 will generally get you all the best repayment terms (low-interest rates, no fees, etc.) that lenders have to offer.
 Here are the steps you can take now to start the journey:

 - Figure out where your credit score sits generally.
 Use a free app or service like Credit Karma, Mint, Credit Sesame, Bankrate, Nerd Wallet, etc. to see where your score is.

 - Add the balances of your accounts from your credit report to figure out your total debt.